This opportunity is a Miller Worley MHConnect internship and is available to Mount Holyoke students only. Lynk funding required.

 CitySprouts’ Summer Program is based in Cambridge and provides 100 youth (ages 11-14) with hands-on learning through growing, harvesting, preparing and eating healthy food in an urban garden.
 With an emphasis on science, technology, engineering and math (STEM), the summer program fosters a strong connection to their natural urban environment through working and learning in the garden.

 CitySprouts seeks energetic, diverse, and outgoing college students to provide essential support to the Summer Program.
-We expect to accept 8-10 CitySprouts Summer Fellows for nine weeks during the summer of 2018.
+We expect to accept approximately 12 CitySprouts Summer Fellows for seven weeks during the summer of 2019.
 (MWCE note: 1-2 positions will be held for MHC students.)
 CitySprouts Summer Fellows can expect a significant learning opportunity as well as opportunities for career exploration.
 Summer Fellows work in pairs, directly with a CitySprouts Garden Coordinator and will also:

 - Receive training in urban agriculture